larsnaesbye/remoteget/README.md

 # remoteget

-Downloads a series of GNSS-related files from a variety of sources - http, https, ftp, ftps, sftp
+Downloads a series of GNSS-related files using different protocols - http, https, ftp, ftps, sftp.

-Accepts macros for Day of Year and GPS week.
+Uses macros for Day of Year, Year and GPS week.

-Developed for the AutoBernese system, but maybe useful in a broader sense.
+Developed as PoC for the AutoBernese system at SDFI, but may be useful for others.

+Input must be a YAML file (see download-example.yaml') that specifies credentials and paths to files.